iagocanalejas/regatas/README.md

 #   -y YEAR, --year YEAR  year for which races should be imported, 'all' to import from the source beginnig.
 #   -sy START_YEAR, --start-year START_YEAR
 #                         year for which we should start processing years.
 Only used with year='all'.
-#   --sheet-id SHEET_ID
-#                         google-sheet ID used for TABULAR datasource.
-#   --sheet-name SHEET_NAME
-#                         google-sheet name used for TABULAR datasource.
-#   --file-path FILE_PATH
-#                         sheet file path used for TABULAR datasource.
 #   -t TABLE, --table TABLE
 #                         table of the race for multipage races.
 #   -g GENDER, --gender GENDER